AltropInc/alt/doc/script/FreeFunctor.md

 str_sum := sum_func(string...("1234", "xyz"), {e});
                                                ^ ---------------------// Compile error: Returned type is wrong
 ```
-Here `sum_func` has a generic input interface that takes any type of stream and generates an integer output using the functor type 'f', which takes the element type of the stream and convert to an integer that is related to the element.
-The last `sum_func` call generates a compile error because the return type is string, which is not the output type specified by the functor type 'f'.
+Here `sum_func` has a generic input interface that takes any type of stream and generates an integer output using the functor 'f', which takes the element type of the stream and convert to an integer that is related to the element.
+The last `sum_func` call generates a compile error because the return type is string, which is not the output type specified by the functor 'f'.